School Science Lessons

 Bulbine lily, (Bulbine bulbosa), native leek, wild onion, leek lily, yellow onion weed, densely tufted perennial, up to 75 cm, succulent green-grey leaves, yellow star-like fragrant flowers, each flower lasts for one day, corms eaten, (does not have bulbs), leaves poisonous, used in rockery gardens, Australian native food, Asphodelaceae

-Bulbine bulbosa, Daleys Fruit Tree Nursery
+Bulbine bulbosa, Daleys Fruit Trees

 Bulbinella, (Bulbine frutescens), perennial, drought-hardy plant, up to 50 cm, leaves rich in anthraquinones, herbal medicine, internal and external, anti-fungal, anti-inflammatory, Asphodelaceae